Hi, I’m Jamie Kaufmann, Founder of Milk Allergy Mom.

 Our Allergy Lifestyle

-Here are a few tidbits about what we are doing in our family because of food allergies:
+Here are a few tidbits about what we have done in our food allergy family.

-- We live in the city, withing 10 minutes of the hospital, even though we own land in the country.
+- We live in the city, within 10 minutes of the hospital, even though we own land in the country.

-- My son didn’t eat food prepared by anyone except for four family members.
+- My son didn’t eat food prepared by anyone except us until OIT at age 12.